abogdanova/SwarmGE/README.md

 where `[NUM]` is a float between 0 and 1.
 The default value for crossover is 0.75.

+####Fixed Onepoint

+Activate with:

+    --crossover fixed_onepoint

+Given two individuals, create two children using fixed one-point crossover and return them.
+The same point is selected on both genomes for crossover to occur.
+This means that genomes will always remain the same length (as long as int_flip mutation is used).
+Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

+####Fixed Twopoint

+Activate with:

+    --crossover fixed_twopoint

+Given two individuals, create two children using fixed two-point crossover and return them.
+The same points are selected on both genomes for crossover to occur.
+This means that genomes will always remain the same length (as long as int_flip mutation is used).
+Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

 ####Variable Onepoint

 Activate with: